How Much Does Corporate Housing Cost in 2026?

 How Much is Corporate Housing?

-Based on the most recent data from corporate housing websites in five major American cities, the average price of one bedroom corporate housing is $97 per night.
+Based on the latest 2025 rental market data, a wave of new multifamily construction, higher vacancies, and softer nationwide demand has helped keep furnished apartment rents mostly stable, with slight increases, and even decreases, in markets.
+Based on corporate housing websites in five major American cities, the average price of one bedroom corporate housing is $110 per night.
 The costs provided are all-inclusive and represent the averages of the lowest starting rates for five popular lodgings in each area.
-They’ve been freshly retrieved in 2024, and reflect the average cost of corporate housing amongst providers in those cities.
+They’ve been freshly retrieved in 2026, and reflect the average cost of corporate housing amongst providers in those cities.

 *Note: We’ve sorted costs by the number of bedrooms you’ll require.